Skip to content

 When have you crossed the line of too many hateful thoughts?

-God answered that question in Matthew 5:48:
+God answered that question:

-Once is too many.
+In other words, once is too many.
 One lie, one word, one lustful look.
 You’re either perfect or you’re not—there’s no in-between.

 If you somehow manage to spend the first fifty years of your life without sinning even once, then cheat the government a few pennies on your tax return, you’re on the Naughty List.